-- 1. Public agencies submitting bills to the Delegation are required to submit proposed bills in form prior to asking Delegation's approval. - 2.
+- 1. Public agencies submitting bills to the Delegation are required to submit proposed bills in proper form prior to asking Delegation's approval. - 2.
 No bill will be voted on unless in proper form. - 3.
-Fiscal impact statements are required on all local bills. - 4.
+Economic impact statements are required on all local bills. - 4.
 Delegation hearings shall constitute the public hearings on local bills. - 5.
-Concepts for proposed legislation may be agendaed for hearings at the request of at least one delegation member.
+Concepts for proposed legislation may be placed on the agenda for hearings at the request of at least one delegation member. - (4) All questions that arise regarding your local bill can be directed to: